The Melee Library

 A blog about smash by a really smart player.
 He posts from time to time.

 This post covers two very different topics, but both are useful.
 The first topic is about how different characters utilize different traits and styles better than others.
 Because of this, one can learn different things from playing and analyzing different characters (e.g. Advance, Attack, Avoid).
-The second is about approaching and what it means, a more complicated idea than one might first believe.
+The second is about approaching and what it means, a more complicated idea than one might first believe it to be.

 PPMD discusses approaching more and how to do it effectively.
 He also talks about why Fox is a good character.